gdnmobilelab/service-worker-precache/README.md

 Usage
 -----

-It is (for now) a CLI tool - after running npm install just execute `service-worker-precache` to see a list of arguments.
+It is (for now) a CLI tool - after running `npm install service-worker-precache` just execute `service-worker-precache` to see a list of arguments.